Mirror

 • isLocalPlayer Returns true on the client if this game object represents the player created for this client.

-• isOwned (formerly hasAuthority) Returns true on the client if this client has authority over this game object.
+• isOwned (formerly hasAuthority) Returns true on the client if this client has over this game object.
 It is meaningless in server context.

 • netId The unique network ID of this game object.
 The server assigns this at run time.
 It is unique for all game objects on the network.